Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 class A {}
 ```

-There are 5 types of decorators we can use:
+There are five types of decorators we can use:

 1. Class Decorators
 2. Property Decorators